 Muhammad Jahangir was a prominent cultural activist in Bangladesh and was one of the country’s leading media specialists.
 He played a pivotal role in setting up Nrityanchal Dance Company in 2000 and provided invaluable support as the co-ordinator of the Company’s activities until his untimely death in 2019.
 His wisdom, expertise and patient good humour are sorely missed.

-A graduate of Dhaka University, Jahangir has been involved with cultural activities since his student days.
-His connection with the media began in the early 1970s, making a name for himself as a journalist, firstly in the printed and later in the electronic media.
-He is credited with hosting the first live television talk show (Abhimat) in Bangladesh which became a hugely popular programme on Bangladesh Television until it went off the air in 1998.
-Jahangir has always emphasised the importance of public debate in the media as a way of consolidating democratic values.
+A graduate of Dhaka University, he was involved with cultural activities since his student days.
+From the early 1970s, he made a name for himself as a journalist, firstly in the printed and later in the electronic media.
+He is credited with hosting the first live television talk show (Abhimat) in Bangladesh, which became a hugely popular programme on Bangladesh Television.
+Jahangir always emphasised the importance of public debate in the media as a way of consolidating democratic values.

 Jahangir wrote extensively on media related topics in journals and newspapers in Bangladesh and abroad, as well as organising workshops on various topics.
 He ran a communication NGO, The Centre for Development Communication.
 He was also a member of the Theatre Drama Group and was on the executive committee of the International Theatre Institute, Bangladesh Chapter.

 In his later years he worked part-time as a teacher of media and communication at two universities in Dhaka.
 He was also closely connected with Bangladeshi TV channels, working as a planner and programme presenter and focussing on national and international political issues.
 He wrote and edited 25 books, mostly on media and journalism.